Bachelor of Education

 Ready to Apply?

-During the program, students receive hands-on teaching experiences through 18 weeks of practicum experiences.
 Graduates of the program are eligible to apply for a Nova Scotia teaching license, along with licensing and employment for any other province, territory or international opportunity they choose to pursue.

 What is the tuition for this program?